-The Non-GMO Project’s Product Verification Program (PVP) is a process-based program designed to assess compliance with the Non-GMO Project Standard.
-The core requirements are traceability, segregation, and testing at critical control points.
+The Non-GMO Project’s Product Verification Program (PVP) is a process-based and product-based program designed to assess compliance with the Non-GMO Project Standard.
+The core requirements are traceability, segregation, and testing of high-risk ingredients at critical control points.

 The verification process is handled by independent, third-party technical administrators (TAs) who determine if a product complies with our Standard.

 Verification Process Overview